 Reishi Mushrooms health benefits

 Mushrooms are being studied to find out how they affect the immune system and if they stop or slow the growth of tumours or kill tumour cells.
-It is thought that certain chemical compounds, such as polysaccharides (beta-glucans) in turkey tail mushrooms, strengthen the immune system to fight cancer.
+Certain chemical compounds, such as polysaccharides (beta-glucans) in turkey tail mushrooms, strengthen the immune system to fight cancer.

-Reishi mushroom, scientifically known as Ganoderma lucidum or Ganoderma sinense, has been commonly known as the mushroom of longevity or immortality.
-Out of all of the different types of mushrooms, reishi mushrooms seem to be the most widely used mushrooms for cancer prevention and to inhibit tumour growth.
+Reishi mushroom, scientifically known as Ganoderma lucidum or Ganoderma sinense, is the mushroom of longevity or immortality.
+Reishi mushrooms inhibit tumor growth.
 Mushrooms play a role in boosting the immune system and brain function.

-Reishi mushrooms were outed to prolong life, prevent ageing and increase energy.
-In China, mushrooms are used to fortify the immune system of people with cancer who receive chemotherapy or radiation therapy.
+Reishi mushrooms prolong life, prevent ageing and increase energy.
+In China, mushrooms fortify the immune system of people with cancer who receive chemotherapy or radiation therapy.

 Why people with cancer use medicinal mushrooms